moerabaya/DevTipsGift/_site/README.md

 Subscribe to [The Channel](https://www.youtube.com/user/DevTipsForDesigners), Runs by a fantastic person calls [Travis Neilson](https://www.travisneilson.com)

-I did it with Jekyll because it was faster for me, no other reasons
+I did it with Jekyll because it was faster for me, also so i can run it on github pages. totally forgot i did a commit for this.

 ## How to install/use